 TSCA Reform in the House

-As reported previously, a discussion draft of the TSCA Modernization Act is currently being considered by the Environment and Energy Subcommittee of the House Energy and Commerce Committee.
+A discussion draft of the TSCA Modernization Act is currently being considered by the Environment and Energy Subcommittee of the House Energy and Commerce Committee.
 A markup of the House bill is tentatively scheduled for May 14, another indication that TSCA legislation is likely to move fairly rapidly this year.